 By the middle of 1862, Confederate fortunes were declining in the Western Theater of the American Civil War.
 Union forces controlled western Tennessee and the upper reaches of the Mississippi River, as well as the southern port city of New Orleans, Louisiana.
 Federal forces had driven the Confederate Army of Mississippi from the important railroad hub at Corinth, Mississippi to Tupelo, Mississippi, and Union General Ulysses S. Grant was making plans to capture the fortress city of Vicksburg, Mississippi on the Mississippi River.

-On June 27, 1862, Confederate President Jefferson Davis relieved General P.G.T.
-Beauregard of command of the Army of Mississippi and replaced him with General Braxton Bragg.
+On June 20, 1862, Confederate President Jefferson Davis relieved General P.G.T.
+Beauregard of command of the Western Department and replaced him with General Braxton Bragg.
 Hoping to end the string of Federal successes in the West, Bragg devised a plan to shift the focus of the war in the Western Theater by invading Kentucky.
 Bragg believed that the majority of residents in that border state supported the Confederacy and that many of them would join the Southern army if given the opportunity.

 Leaving 32,000 soldiers in Mississippi to deal with Grant, Bragg moved his remaining 34,000 men to Chattanooga, Tennessee to launch his invasion of Kentucky.
 Once in Kentucky, Bragg planned to combine forces with Lieutenant General Edmund Kirby Smith's 18,000 soldiers, stationed near Knoxville, Tennessee and move against the Union Army of the Ohio, which was commanded by Major General Don Carlos Buell.